Knot surgery formulae for instanton Floer homology I: the main theorem: Integral surgery formulae

-\erem \brem From the calculation in \cite[Remark 3.29]{LY2021large} (we replace $n$ and $l$ there by $m+k$ and $k-1$, and note that there is a typo about sign in version 1 of \cite{LY2021large}), the difference of the grading shifts is Then we can construct the isomorphism by identifying both $H(B^+(s))$ and $H(B^-(s+mq-q_0))$ with $(\wga_{m-1+2k},s_3^+)$.
-Then we have \erem
+\erem From the calculation in \cite[Remark 3.29]{LY2021large} (we replace $n$ and $l$ there by $m+k$ and $k-1$, and note that there is a typo about sign in the first arXiv version of \cite{LY2021large}), the difference of the grading shifts is Note that the notations in this paper and \cite{LY2021large} are different (\textit{c.f.} Remark \ref{rem: notations}).